Code-Institute-Submissions/gella-dnb/README.md

 Primary target audiences are Jungle / drum and bass fans and potential fans who wish to hear music by Gella, to find out about upcoming gigs and to contact Gella to enquire about performing, remixing and collaberations.
 The following assets to be showcased on the website:
-Photos
+Photos:

-Audio clips (via Soundcloud)
+- Audio clips (via Soundcloud)

-Links to Facebook, soundcloud and instagram etc.
+- Links to Facebook, soundcloud and instagram etc.

+- Video (Via Youtube)

 ## Purpose